pegasus-isi/WorkflowGenerator/README.md

-**NOTE: This repository is not maintained any longer.
-We are in the process of developing a new Workflow Generator that will be released soon as part of the [WorkflowHub Project](https://workflowhub.org).**
+**NOTE: This repository is no longer maintained.
+We are in the process of developing a new _Workflow Generator_ that will be released soon as part of the [WorkflowHub Project](https://workflowhub.org).**

 ---